-- Below is a description of the nature and main transactions of works for the design and planning of the implementation during the period: - (1) El Diquís Hydroelectric Project (PHED): - PHED is located in the Southern Region of Costa Rica, will have a power output of 650 MW and an annual power generation of 3,050 GW/h, and was declared a matter of national interest in Executive Order No. 34312-MP-MINAE of 2008. - As of March 31, 2016, PHED includes costs incurred prior to construction and disbursements made during the investment phase, which encompasses the design of the works, and technical, economic, and financial studies for a total of ¢82.888 (¢82.006 in 2015), necessary for completing the Feasibility Studies and the final Environmental Impact Study.
+- Below is a description of the nature and main transactions of works for the design and planning of the implementation during the period: - (1) El Diquís Hydroelectric Project (PHED): - PHED is located in the Southern Region of Costa Rica, will have a power output of 650 MW and an annual power generation of 3,050 GW/h, and was declared a matter of national interest in Executive Order No. 34312-MP-MINAE of 2008. - As of September 30, 2016, PHED includes costs incurred prior to construction and disbursements made during the investment phase, which encompasses the design of the works, and technical, economic, and financial studies for a total of ¢84.392 (¢82.006 as of 2015), necessary for completing the Feasibility Studies and the final Environmental Impact Study.
 PHED is in the process of completing, followed by a presentation to the National Technical Environmental Secretariat (SETENA), the Environmental Impact Study.
 The viability or Environmental License is necessary to begin construction, which is issued with SETENA's approval of the study.
-To start its construction, there should be an environmental license or viability issued and approved by SETENA. - Within the area required for PHED, there are some indigenous communities, including: China Kichá (Cabécar) and Térraba (Térraba), which use 74 and 653 hectares of their territory.
-However, these areas would be flooded for the construction of the project's reservoir.
-Therefore, legal and consultation processes have started with these indigenous communities, seeking to reach an agreement for the implementation of the Project.
+To start its construction, there should be an environmental license or viability issued and approved by SETENA.